 alt

-Art Therapy can help children, young people, adults and elders with a wide range of difficulties, disabilities or conditions.
+Art Therapy can help children, young people, adults and older adults with a wide range of difficulties, disabilities or conditions.

-Art therapy has been practised in health, social and education services for over forty years.
+Art therapy has been practised in health, social and education services for over fifty years.

 Art Therapy in Education